HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v1.5.1, p.
 145 “The Fighting Rank”):** “When two opposing units are engaged in combat, any row of models (be it a rank or file) in which one or more is in base contact with the enemy is a ‘fighting rank’.
 Any model that is within a fighting rank and within a number of inches equal to its Movement of the enemy unit can fight.
 This represents models closing in upon the foe.”

 *REGLA ORIGINAL (Rulebook p.
-145): “When two opposing units are engaged in combat, any row of models (be it a rank or file) that has one or more models in base contact with the enemy is called the ‘fighting rank’.
+145 “The Fighting Rank”): “When two opposing units are engaged in combat, any row of models (be it a rank or file) that has one or more models in base contact with the enemy is called the ‘fighting rank’.
 Every model within the fighting rank can fight.”*
 </div>

 Esta errata restringe quién puede atacar: solo los modelos de la fighting rank que, además, estén a una **distancia** de la unidad enemiga **igual o menor** a su valor de **Movimiento**.
 Se elimina así la práctica de *linehammer*, porque una línea excesivamente ancha ya no podrá golpear con sus extremos; cuanto mayor sea el **Movimiento**, mayor será el “alcance” real de esa primera fila.